bilal-dotcom/blog/clq8loz7l000508kzbhmedmgh.md

 NMap, short for "Network Mapper" is a popular network scanning tool used in penetration testing.
 It performs host discovery, port scanning, and service enumeration to gather information about the target system's network infrastructure.

-The Nmap command is hi\`ghly versatile, allowing users to customize scans based on specific needs and objectives.
+The Nmap command is highly versatile, allowing users to customize scans based on specific needs and objectives.

 1. `nmap <ip adress>`